Zinc chloride hydroxide monohydrate: As a stabilizing agent in nutritional and fungicidal compositions

 Basic zinc chloride has been used as a stabilizing agent in nutritional and fungicidal compositions for application to the foliage of growing plants.

 As a Zn supplementation to metalloprotease therapy

 Tetrabasic zinc chloride has been used as a Zn supplementation for increasing responsiveness to therapeutic metalloproteases, including increasing and/or maximizing responsiveness and preventing botulinum and tetanus toxin resistance due to a functional deficiency of zinc.

 In oral compositions

 Basic zinc chloride has been used as a therapeutically active agent in oral compositions for the care of teeth.

 In coating compositions

 Basic zinc chloride, in combination with water-soluble alkali metal silicate, is used to coat substrates normally infested by algae, such as concrete roofing tiles and other silicate-containing building materials, to prevent or minimize algal infestation that imparts a dark, unsightly appearance.

-A Zn-based plating layer formed by basic zinc chloride and Mg has been shown to display excellent corrosion resistance.
+A zinc-based plating layer formed by basic zinc chloride and magnesium has been shown to display excellent corrosion resistance.